SalvatoreJS7/Bomberman/README.md

 4) Press the Spacebar to place a bomb.

 5) Blow up the walls and collect the bonuses hidden underneath.
-There are several types:
-a) Increased explosion radius
-b) Ability to place multiple bombs at once
+There are several types: increased explosion radius, ability to place multiple bombs at once, an extra life.

-c) An extra life
+6) To complete the level, you need to blow up all the enemies, find the teleport hidden under one of the walls, and enter it.

 <img src="public/assets/screenshots/screen1.png" alt="screen 1">
 <img src="public/assets/screenshots/screen2.png" alt="screen 2">